Last Updated on by Jeremy

 - We've since coupled this prompt with the Ad Inserter plug-in (more on that below) with even better click-throughs.

-- Mediavine: Since publishing this post we've switched from the above CPM Ad waterfall setup to join the private ad service, Mediavine.
+- Mediavine: Once we hit 25,000 monthly unique views, we joined a private ad network, Mediavine.
 (For our Mediavine review, click the previous link.)
-This ad network requires 25,000 unique monthly visitors to get into and pays out upwards of $20+ per 1,000 impressions- a significant earnings boost from our earlier waterfalls to the tune of $1,000+ a month!
+This ad network pays out upwards of $20-$30+ per 1,000 unique impressions- a significant boost from our earlier setup and really let us supercharge our earnings!

 Social Media Projects